 Mushrooms contain a large amount of antioxidant compounds that provide an excellent defense against free radicals and oxidative stress throughout the body.

-These compounds help protect the skin from the signs of aging such as wrinkles.
+These compounds help protect the skin from signs of aging such as wrinkles.
 While also reducing the appearance of scars and blemishes and promoting a healthy glow to the complexion.

-With a good amount of selenium, These mushrooms are also a natural acne remedy.
+With a good amount of selenium, these mushrooms are also a natural acne remedy.
 Deficiencies in this mineral are often associated with acne symptoms.

-2- Helps in weight loss
+2- Helps in losing weight

-Indicate a study I conducted 2014 that eating mushrooms is a great way to approach your weight-loss goals.
+Indicate a study I conducted in 2014 that eating mushrooms is a great way to approach your weight-loss goals.

-In 100 grams of this mushroom, There are approximately 35 calories.
+In 100 grams of this mushroom, there are approximately 35 calories.

 3- Reducing inflammation